-Mr. Futerman has handled over 10,000 State and Federal criminal cases, tried as solo or lead counsel over 100 jury trials and is very proud of his trial record, having personally achieved NOT GUILTY verdicts in Manslaughter, DUI Manslaughter, BUI Manslaughter, Attempted Murder, Lewd and Lascivious Battery, Felony DUI, Drug Trafficking, Aggravated Battery, Sexual Battery, Aggravated Assault with a Firearm, Solicitation of a Minor, Aggravated Assault, Burglary, Grand Theft, Fraud, Resisting Arrest, attempted murder of a LEO, bigamy, and home invasion robbery, use of a use of a computer to solicit a minor, DUI, Aggravated assault of a LEO, possession of cocaine among many other cases.
+Mr. Futerman has handled over 10,000 State and Federal criminal cases, tried as solo or lead counsel over 100 jury trials and is very proud of his trial record, having personally achieved NOT GUILTY verdicts in Murder, Manslaughter, DUI Manslaughter, BUI Manslaughter, Attempted Murder, Lewd and Lascivious Battery, Felony DUI, Drug Trafficking, Aggravated Battery, Sexual Battery, Aggravated Assault with a Firearm, Solicitation of a Minor, Aggravated Assault, Burglary, Grand Theft, Fraud, Resisting Arrest, Attempted Murder of a Law Enforcement Officer, Bigamy, Home Invasion Robbery, Use of a Computer to Solicit a Minor, DUI, Aggravated Assault of a Law Enforcement Officer, and Possession of Cocaine among many other cases.
 Click on the verdict forms to view the actual verdicts.

 He is also a Nationally published author having been featured in “The Champion” June edition 2011.